Xarond/Line-Adder/README.md

 this simple program will add text to every file in chosen directory

-just simply compile it using vs
+just simply change text in cpp file and compile it using vs